diyelectromusic/sdemp_3dprints/RC2014-Base/README.md

 # RC2014 Base

-OpenSCAD source and STL files for a basic RC2014 base for the Backplane-8.
+OpenSCAD source and STL files for a basic RC2014 base for the Backplane-8 or Backplane-5.

-Printing time approx 2.5 hours.
+Printing time approx 2.5 hours (8) or 1.5 hours (5).

 If you like what you see, you can buy me a Ko-Fi - https://ko-fi.com/diyelectromusic